 One thing’s for certain: don’t head to the Bullring if you want a quiet browse.
 This gargantuan shopping centre was opened in 2003, and has been drawing in hordes of retail-heads ever since.
 The Selfridges building – part amorphous blob, part crash-landed UFO – still polarises opinion.
 Have a look and make up your own mind.

 A quiet food revolution has been rumbling throughout Birmingham in recent time – and Turners at 69 is the perfect evidence.
 This Harborne restaurant serves delectable modern British food using high-quality, seasonal produce.
-It earned itself a Michelin star in 2016.
+It earned itself a Michelin star in 2016 and if you head along you'll quickly see why the tyre people thought it worth a nod – it's seriously good.

 If you really want to dine like a Brummy, then a trip to a curry house is mandatory.
 The Balti Triangle – located south of the city centre – is famed for its long-established restaurants, but we suggest you head to Raja Monkey.
 This Hall Green spot serves up thalis and street-food snacks like dosa and uttapam with cheerful informality.